kadykov/cv-adapt/docs/tutorials/web-interface.md

 The web interface consists of two parts:
 - A FastAPI backend that exposes the CV generation functionality
-- A React frontend that provides a user interface for the CV generation
+- A React frontend with Vite that provides a user interface for the CV generation

 ## Type Safety and API Integration